phpDocumentor/phpDocumentor/docs/PSR.md

 in the tag-name) and fall beyond the scope of this specification.
 However, a tag-signature MUST NOT be followed by a description or other form of meta-data.

+#### 5.3.3.
+Inline PHPDoc

+Specific Tags MAY have an "Inline PHPDoc" section at the end of the "Tag" definition.
+An "Inline PHPDoc" is a "PHPDoc" element enclosed in braces and is only present at the end of a "Tag" sequence.
+Unless specified otherwise in a "Tag" definition will the "Inline PHPDoc" element replace any description that could have been provided.

+An example can be the @method tag.
+This tag may be augmented using an "Inline PHPDoc" to provide additional information regarding the parameters, return value or any other tag supported by functions and methods.

+Chapter 5.4 contains an example of use for this construct.

 ### 5.4.
 Examples

 The following examples serve to illustrate the basic use of DocBlocks; it is